-To apply to take part in the Winding Down scheme you must have attained the age of:
+To take part in the Winding Down scheme applicants must have attained the age of:

 - 56 if your normal pension age is 60 or